zlovtnik/yeye/README.md

    Config.fetchFromPort(1) // Try port 3000
    ```

+### Docker/Podman Issues

+When using Docker or Podman for deployment:

+1. **Database Connection Errors**:
+   - Check if the Oracle container is running: `podman ps | grep oracle`
+   - Verify the Oracle container is healthy: `podman logs yeye-oracle`
+   - The backend service has retry logic but may fail if Oracle takes too long to initialize

+2. **Backend Build Failures**:
+   - If the backend build fails, check the logs: `podman logs yeye-backend`
+   - Verify environment variables are correctly passed in `docker-compose.yml`
+   - Try rebuilding with no cache: `podman compose -f docker/docker-compose.yml build --no-cache backend`

+3. **Nginx/Frontend Issues**:
+   - Check if static assets are being served: `curl http://localhost:80`
+   - Inspect Nginx logs: `podman logs yeye-nginx`
+   - Verify the frontend assets were correctly built and copied to the Nginx container

+4. **Running Behind Corporate Firewalls**:
+   - Set appropriate proxy settings in Docker/Podman configuration
+   - For Oracle images, ensure you have access to the Oracle Container Registry

 ### Browser Console Errors

 - **404 Not Found**: Backend server may not be running, or endpoint path is incorrect